-Explosives are materials that are sensitive to heat, friction, impact, sparks, and other forms of ignition.
-They react violently when exposed to such conditions.
 Many of the explosive materials used in the laboratory come in the form of organic peroxides and peroxide forming compounds.
 As a class, organic peroxides are low power explosives, but their unpredictable and sensitive nature makes them one of the most dangerous classes of chemicals handled in the academic laboratory.
 These compounds are also light sensitive and highly reactive when exposed to strong oxidizing or reducing agents.
-The use of explosive materials and peroxides in the laboratory must be discussed with the Chemical Hygiene Officer prior to use, and appropriate personal protective equipment must be provided.
+The remainder of this section focuses on peroxide-forming chemicals.